AdobeDocs/adobe-io-events/src/pages/guides/using/asset-events/asset-events-glossary.md

 ---

-### XCM

-The Experience Content Model (XCM) is the set of models applied by the platform to content and content metadata.
-These models are expressed in [JSON Schema](https://json-schema.org/).
-Many of the models are based on open and standard vocabularies, including those defined by or incorporated into [XMP](#xmp).
-XCM leverages some of the meta-properties defined by [XDM](#xdm), but it is not an application of XDM.

----

 ### XDM

 The Experience Data Model (XDM) is a technology for modeling data used at Adobe, along with associated models.
 It is a stylized use of [JSON Schema](https://json-schema.org/) and [JSON-LD](https://json-ld.org/), and is a publicly documented specification, made available under a Creative Commons license.
-Content Platform uses meta-properties defined by XDM to augment the JSON Schema-based models defined in [XCM](#xcm).

----

-### XMP

-The Extensible Metadata Platform (XMP) is an ISO standard for defining and storing metadata in an open-ended set of vocabularies. ([Click here](https://www.adobe.com/devnet/xmp.html) for more information.)